programmerqeu/node-red-contrib-say/README.md

 You should be lucky.
 All you need is preinstalled.

 ### Linux
 Linux support involves the use of [Festival](http://www.cstr.ed.ac.uk/projects/festival/), which uses decidedly less friendly names for its voices.

 ### Windows
-You may be sad, because currently there is no support for.
+It simply does a native shell call to PowerShell and it works fine for standard use.

 ## Install